 Too little is made of the joy of full surrender.

 The surrendered life is a life of rest, joy, and peace.
 But it comes only after an inward relinquishment to God's perfect will.
-Our selfish ambitions and desires to please ourselves must be offered to God as a sacrifice.
+Our selfish ambitions and desires to please ourselves must be offered to God as worship.

 Dear Lord, may my highest joy be in pleasing You.
 If You are pleased with me and my attitude, that is enough.